Diffuse axonal injury

 The patients at risk of DAI belong to the same cohort as those who suffer traumatic brain injury and as such young men are very much over-represented.

 Typically patients who are shown to have DAI, have loss of consciousness at the time of the accident.
 Post-traumatic coma may last variable time, and is often attributed to coexistent more visible injury (e.g. cerebral contusions).
 As such the diagnosis is often not suspected until later when patients fail to recover neurologically as expected.

-Diffuse axonal injury is the result of shearing forces, typically from rotational acceleration (although this is most often in the form of what laypeople would refer to as deceleration, from a physics point of view there is no such thing; all changes in velocity are acceleration).
+Diffuse axonal injury is the result of shearing forces, typically from rotational acceleration (most often a deceleration).
 Due to the slightly different specific gravities (relative mass per unit volume) of white and grey matter, shearing due to change in velocity has a predilection for axons at the grey-white matter junction, as the name implies.
 In majority of cases these forces result in damage to the cells in a way that cause cell oedema.
 Actual tear of the axons is rare and only seen in very severe cases.

 Diffuse axonal injury is characterised by multiple focal lesions with a characteristic distribution: typically located at the grey-white matter junction, in the corpus callosum and in more severe cases in the brainstem (see: grading of diffuse axonal injury).

 Non-contrast CT of the brain is routine in patients presenting with head injuries.
 Unfortunately, it is not terribly sensitive to subtle diffuse axonal injury and as such some patients with relatively normal CT scans have significant unexplained neurological deficit 4-5.